 We’d heard great things about Malta – its stunning coastline, beautiful capital city, historical sights, gorgeous weather – and were lucky enough to spend a couple of weeks there earlier this year.
+There’s plenty of things to do in Malta, all set in beautiful countryside and gorgeous weather.
 It lived up to its reputation and you’re in for a treat!

 Malta is a small country of just 500,000 people.
 Most of its population is based on the largest island, also called Malta.
 The second largest island is Gozo which is more rural and laid-back, and there’s a third island nestled between the two called Comino which is uninhabited.
 All three are worth visiting, but you’ll probably spend most of your time in Malta.